Authority gaps block good pages.

 No. Link building is coordinated as part of a managed SEO growth program or scoped add-on.
 The goal is to support the pages and topics that matter, not sell links in isolation.

-Meridian coordinates the strategy, gap review, page priorities, quality standards, and managed acquisition support.
+We own the strategy, gap review, page priorities, and quality standards.
 Fulfillment is scoped per engagement.

 The priority pages should be credible, useful, internally linked, and aligned with buyer intent.
 Link building cannot compensate for shallow or generic content.